-Our system holds regular monthly meetings that are "open door" for our members.
-Meeting times typically are the last Thursday of every month.
-However, with the new Covid-19 regulations, meetings can vary.
+Our system holds regular monthly meetings that are "open door" for members.
+Due to the ongoing Covid-19 restrictions, meeting dates and times vary.
 Call 662-341-0673 to learn more.
-We also have an annual meeting every January held at the Woodmen of the World building on Hwy 82 E, Eupora.
-Date and time is listed on the back of your water bill beginning in November.
+Annual meetings are held every January.
+Date, time, and place of meeting is listed on the back of water bills beginning in November.